How do you use the word ecco in Italian? What does it mean? How do you pronounce it?

 Eccoti qui!
 Ti ho cercato dappertutto.

 There you are!
-I’ve been looking all over for you.
+I’ve been looking for you everywhere.

-Now let’s see what the use of ecco in Italian is.
+Now let’s see how to use ecco in Italian.

 Use of ecco in Italian

-Ecco always starts a sentence.
-It’s often used for announcing objects and people you suddenly see.
+Ecco always begins a sentence.
+It’s often used to identify objects and people you suddenly see.
 For example, you could say…

 Eccoti, Giorgio!